alikisinyo/Taskify/README.md

-Certainly!
-Here's a more detailed README.md for your project **Taskify**:

 # Taskify

 Taskify is a web application built using Python and Django.
 It helps users manage their tasks, create to-do lists, and stay organized.